THE VOLGA GERMANS IN PORTLAND

 1916, going off to the trenches of World War One.
 Left to right: Frances, Jacob, Rebecca Elmira McCord Hamer, Grace, and Jane Kanzler.
 Photograph courtesy of Jim Buskirk.

-Shortly after the outbreak of the World war he felt the need of and became active in assisting to mould public opinion in behalf of military preparedness in this country, and, in the fall of 1916 he became secretary for Oregon of the National Military Training Camps Association, which was later instrumental in bringing about the establishment of the Reserve Officers' Training Camps.
-He attended the first of such camps, organized at the Presidio of San Francisco, and, in August, 1917, was commissioned a captain of infantry.
-He was assigned to the 361st Infantry Regiment (91st Division) at Camp Lewis, Washington, and went overseas with his regiment, where he saw service in France and Belgium, participating in the St. Mihiel drive, the Meuse-Argonne offensive, and the Lys-Scheldt drive.
-At the close of the war he returned to Portland and was honorably discharged.
-In July, 1919, he was commissioned a major of infantry in the Officers Reserve Corps of the United States Army, and on December 1, 1923, was commissioned a lieutenant colonel.
-He was one of the founders of the Reserve Officers' Association of Oregon and was for two years its president.
+Shortly after the outbreak of the First World War, he became active in shaping public opinion in favor of military preparedness in this country.
+In the fall of 1916, Kanzler became secretary for Oregon of the National Military Training Camps Association, which later played a crucial role in establishing the Reserve Officers' Training Corps.
+He attended the first of such camps, organized at the Presidio of San Francisco, and in August 1917, was commissioned a captain in the infantry.
+He was assigned to Camp Lewis, Washington's 361st Infantry Regiment (91st Division).
+He went overseas with his regiment, where he saw service in France and Belgium, participating in the St. Mihiel drive, the Meuse-Argonne offensive, and the Lys-Scheldt drive.
+At the close of the war, he returned to Portland and was honorably discharged from the military.
+In July 1919, he was commissioned as an infantry major in the Officers Reserve Corps of the United States Army.
+On December 1, 1923, he was commissioned as a lieutenant colonel.
+He was one of the founders of the Reserve Officers' Association of Oregon and served as its president for two years.

 Picture